tensorflow/community/rfcs/20210307-tfx-api-artifact-compat.md

 The following Dag runners will remain experimental:

 *   AirflowDagRunner
-    *   Due to low utilization of the AirflowDagRunner, we want to avoid calling it stable.
-Support will continue to graduate it into production as utilization evolves.
+    *   Due to low usage of the AirflowDagRunner, we want to avoid calling it stable.
+Support will continue to graduate it into production as usage evolves.

 The following dag runners are slated to be deprecated and therefore won’t
 comply: